fivethrive/fivethrive.github.io/_posts/2014-08-21-integrate-kissmetrics-on-shopify.md

 Even if you manually integrate, you can't get refund or cancellation data!
 In short, you, a Shopify merchant, can now track each customer's behavior from initial visit to return visit to purchase and even returns by simply copy-pasting an API Key!

+Get started truly understanding your customers!
 [Install the 14 Day Free Trial Now!][app-listing] and become your customers' best friend!

 [best-practices]: http://support.kissmetrics.com/best-practices/ecommerce-essentials.html
 [app-listing]:    https://apps.shopify.com/kissmetrics